MAY 2, 2018

 4-REAL?
 FOUR VIEWS

 Four Views is a group show which includes four artists taking formally distinct paths to re-imagine known subjects.
-Mary Behrens, Vico Fabbris, Mary Louis Geering, and Jan Lhormer employ unlikely combinations of visual means to highlight ambiguities in perception and challenge belief systems.
+Mary Behrens, Vico Fabbris, Mary Louise Geering, and Jan Lhormer employ unlikely combinations of visual means to highlight ambiguities in perception and challenge belief systems.
 All four artists emerged from the 1980s, a decade in which visual artists often veered away from being defined by a particular school and rather embraced a more complex development of intersecting and sometimes overlapping styles.
 These artists appropriate aspects of these 1980s idioms in varying ways - aspects embedded within the formal and conceptual choices of each.

 (There will be a gallery talk accompanying this exhibition with at least two of the artists discussing their work and answering questions from visitors).